Aku-Aku (mythology)

 Islanders who could communicate with Aku-Aku are known as koromaké or iva-atua.
 There were stories of iva-atuas being employed to dispose of particularly violent Aku-Aku.
-Aku-Aku was not particularly worshiped, but they were acknowledged before a meal was taken.
+Aku-Aku were not particularly worshiped, but they were acknowledged before a meal was taken.
 It was said that Aku-Aku live off the aroma of a meal.
 A 'well-fed' and friendly Aku-Aku would participate in household chores for a family.
 When entering caves, which were thought to be their homes, ceremonial rituals such as umu tahu can be performed to ward off bad luck or misfortune.